TobiasPankner/Teams-Auto-Joiner/README.md

 Valid options: `google-chrome`, `chromium`, `msedge`.
 By default, google chrome is used, but the script can also be used with Chromium or Microsoft Edge.

 - **blacklist:**
 A list of Teams and their channels to ignore.
-Meetings ocurring in these channels will not be joined.
+Meetings ocurring in these channels w**ill not be joined.
 If you have a Team called "Test1" and, within that, two channels called "General" and "Channel1" and you don't want to join meetings in the "General" Channel:
 ```json
 "blacklist": [